d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 when the kernel's size is odd
-and the number of padding rows and columns on all sides are the same, producing an output with the same height and width as the input, we know that the output `Y[i, j]` is calculated by cross-correlation of the input and convolution kernel with the window centered on `X[i, j]`.
+and the number of padding rows and columns on all sides are the same, thereby producing an output with the same height and width as the input, we know that the output `Y[i, j]` is calculated by cross-correlation of the input and convolution kernel with the window centered on `X[i, j]`.